Whale Shark Experiences in Baja and the Philippines

 La Paz and our first whale shark encounter!

-The first encounter was in La Paz as part of a trip to Baja with Scripps Birch Aquarium.
+The first encounter was in La Paz as part of a trip to Baja, Mexico with Scripps Birch Aquarium.
 There are no guarantees you will see one, but whale sharks have become regular winter visitors near La Paz.

 Mexico strictly controls access to the whale sharks.
 They limit the number of boats allowed in the area where the sharks feed.
 They also monitor and limit the number of people in the water from each boat.

 We gathered at the marina early to get our time slot.
 Then we rode out to a location outside of the viewing area and waited on the boat for our turn to enter the area.
 We dove off the boat and swam while we waited.

 Once we got the go-ahead we rode over to where the whale sharks were feeding.
 There were several sharks in the water.
 These gentle giants were busy eating krill and didn’t even seem to care that we were there.
 We entered the water five people at a time with the guide, and rotated through our group a few times.

 I was thrilled that we got to get in the water a few times because the first time feels way too fast — you are so excited that you just see big picture stuff — they are big, really BIG!
 These are juveniles and are just 15 feet long.
 They seem huge and are moving fairly fast in the water as they feed.
 On the second pass you notice the details, the gills, light spots, and it doesn’t look like they have teeth!
 The whale sharks float with their tails down and their mouths near the surface, and just suck the food in — it really looks like a large toilet bowl flushing!

 Oslob has a really different whale shark encounter!

 The second whale shark encounter was in Oslob, Philippines.
 Again, no guarantees, but since they feed the sharks there we were told that we would see them that day.